Programs & Groups

 The SAINT Newsletter

-Because “The Saint” is produced each month, both regular attendees and shut-ins are able to receive news of happenings at the church on a regular and current basis.
-We do combine the July and August issues into one for the summer.
+“The Saint” enables both regular attendees and shut-ins to receive news of happenings at the church on a regular and current basis.

 We are always thankful for those who do submit articles and jokes and humour.
-Keep up the good communication!!
+Keep up the great communication!!

 Sunday School takes place upstairs in Hayter Hall every Sunday following the Children’s Message near the beginning of the service.
 Sunday School lessons are Biblically-based, relevant, and taught using a Rotational model (Arts and Crafts, Science, Games, Cooking) to connect the Scriptures with as many learning-styles as possible.
 Our classes include a variety of ages who explore God’s word in fun and engaging ways, and we warmly invite your child or children to come and see!